SublimeLinter/SublimeLinter/README.markdown

 Installation
 -----

-You can install in ST3 by adding this repository to [Package Control](http://wbond.net/sublime_packages/package_control "Package Control"), which can handle automatic updates.
+You can install in ST3 by adding this repository to [Package Control](http://wbond.net/sublime_packages/package_control "Package Control"), which does automatic updates.

-Alternatively, you can clone `sublimelint` into your Packages folder and switch to the `st3` branch manually, but you won't get automatic updates.
+Alternatively, you can clone `sublimelint` into your Packages folder and switch to the `st3` branch manually, but you will need to update manually.